BMW motorcycle crash bars, safety bars, valve cover engine guards

 2. Some require removal or loosening and swinging out of the way to adjust the valves, so the maintenance cost is higher.
 See the photos above.

 3. Some require dropping the exhaust system to mount them.
 One doesn’t want to remove this exhaust nut with aluminum on aluminum threads more often than necessary.

 4. Most require mounting on the front motor mount bolt.

-What is a “low side” and a “high side” crash?
+What are “low side” and a “high side” crashes?

 “Low siding” is where the bike is leaning, loses traction, and slides out.
 If one slides until friction slows the bike to a stop, the result usually isn’t drastic.
 On the BMW, many riders have reported that they just pulled their leg out of the lower side and sat on top of the sliding bike.
 Hitting trees, cars, curbs, and many other things is where the damage occurs.
-It is while sliding, the bike incurs a bump, and some of the weight can be transferred back to the tires.
+While sliding, the bike incurs a bump, and some of the weight can be transferred back to the tires.
 The tires can get enough traction to allow the motorcycle to “high side.”
 High siding is where a sliding bike’s tires get traction, and the bike flips.
 It is usually safer to slide along and grind off the valve cover.
 A low side can turn into a high side.

 More importantly, consider the rider.
 The “high side” rider can be “launched” into space.
 Some rather impressive heights and distances have been reported.
 The likelihood of injury in a “high side” is much greater than in a “low side.”
 High siding is where the damage to the bike and the injury to the rider are the greatest.
 So what are the factors in a high side, and how can we reduce the chances of it happening?